klssstis/hacker-news-telegram-bot/README.md

+# Telegram bot has been tested, but it is against github rules.

+## so actions are disabled in this repository

-# Hacker News Telegram Bot
+Hacker News Telegram Bot
 A Hacker News bot for Telegram